Why do Dogs and Cats Need Dentistry?

-Regular veterinary exams and prevention programs that we can recommend involving dental diets, chew toys and brushing can help to help prevent dental disease.
+Regular veterinary exams and prevention measures can help to help prevent dental disease.

 Start with a Dental Exam for Your Dog or Cat